-To initially configure the SX unit from the Command Line Interface, follow the steps below.
+► To initially configure the SX from the Command Line Interface:

-- Connect the serial port of your Installation Computer to the Terminal serial port on your SX.
-This port is a DB9-Male port on most models, except ALL dual-power dual-LAN models, including DSXA-48, which have an RJ45 connector for a terminal port. - 2.
-Open a terminal emulation program, such as HyperTerminal, to connect to the SX unit.
+- Connect the serial port of your installation computer to the Terminal serial port on your SX.
+This port is a DB9-Male port on most models, except ALL dual-power, dual-LAN models, including DSXA-48, which have an RJ45 connector for a terminal port. - 2.
+Open a terminal emulation program, such as HyperTerminal, to connect to the SX.
 The serial communication parameters are 9600 bps, No parity, 8 data bits, 1 stop bit and None flow control. - 3.
-Power ON the SX.

-- 4. Log in using the default username admin and the default password raritan when prompted. - Once logged in, a prompt to change the password appears. - 5.
+Power ON the SX. - Log in using the default username admin and the default password raritan when prompted.
+Once logged in, a prompt to change the password appears. - 5.
 Type a new password, and then retype it (Remember this password).
-A page opens, showing the SX unit's status and serial channel ports.
+A page opens, showing the SX's status and serial channel ports.

-Note: If the password entered does not follow the password rules, an error message will appear as a warning.
-You will be logged out and must start over to set your password.
+Note: If the password entered does not follow the password rules, an error message appears as a warning.
+You are logged out and must start over to set your password.